 Selfies out of control

 To appreciate the art, one needs to look at it from an appropriate distance.
 Entering the artwork’s space doesn’t allow us to perceive the context.
 And the context in which these two girls readily jumped in was very clear.
-The artist even wrote it on the wall if they would have wanted to read it: our beliefs in the existence of sin, guilt and shame affect our seeing of the self-image.
-Those feelings can influence our ability to stop actions that are contrary to the moral and civilized, explained Saraswati.
+The artist even wrote it on the wall if they would have wanted to read it: our beliefs in the existence of sin, guilt, and shame affect our seeing of the self-image.
+Those feelings can influence our ability to stop actions that are contrary to moral and civilized, explained Saraswati.

 The thing is that our selfies-driven interaction with the art that never asked us for such a response doesn’t only make us look stupid.
 It actually confirms we are.
 Otherwise, we would do the wrong thing and hide the evidence, and not promote it on social media.

 Lines should not be crossed

 Monica Hapsari‘s work “Antara” was also provoking the interaction (when using the word ‘provoke’, we should immediately remind ourselves of the rapists defending their actions with arguments of how the raped girl dressed provocatively).
 The big black sphere was rotating on the top of the pyramid, placed in the corner of the room.
 The rectangular carpet of sand was covering the floor, with concentrating circles drawn in the sand.
 Probably the first visitor’s foot that crossed the line invited others to follow in his/her footsteps.
 The sand rings were now only looming.
 The interactive girl stepped courageously from sandless to a sandfull area, put her sunglasses on, sat down, and posed as if she was on the beach.